dhineshbabu/Java-Code-Snippets/JavaThreadPools/README.md

 <hr />

+### Scheduled Thread Pool

-### The Scheduled Thread Pool is similar to the Fixed Thread Pool, but it is designed for executing tasks at a specific time or repeatedly at a fixed interval.
+The Scheduled Thread Pool is similar to the Fixed Thread Pool, but it is designed for executing tasks at a specific time or repeatedly at a fixed interval.
 You can use it to schedule tasks to run at a certain time or to repeat at a certain interval.

 <hr />